OutSystems/docs-product/src/develop/ui/inputs/popup.md

     ![Popup content](images/popupweb-5-ss.png)

-1. Select your main screen again, and from the **Properties** tab, set the link’s **On Click** destination property to the popup screen you just created.
+1. Select your main screen again, and from the **Properties** tab, set the link's **On Click** destination property to the popup screen you just created.

     ![Link destination](images/popupweb-6-ss.png)